marcinzh/effect-zoo/README.md

 Effect Zoo provides:

-1. Code gallery, where we can demonstrate and compare, how different effect systems perform the same task.
+1. Code gallery, where we can demonstrate and compare the syntax of different effect systems, when they are assigned the same task.
 The sources are located [here](https://github.com/marcinzh/effect-zoo/tree/main/modules/core/src/main/scala/effect_zoo/contests).

 2. Microbenchmark suite.
 See running instruction [below](#running-microbenchmarks).
-Currently, in Scala community, the effect system microbenchmarking discourse is almost exclusively oriented about `IO` performance.
-That's unlike in Effect Zoo, where (currently) included scenarios don't involve `IO`.

 ### Included scenarios (contests):